 Doula work is a practice of awareness.

 In this way, we honor the moments spent supporting others.
-We also honor our own needs, nudging the tender edges that no longer serve.
+We also honor our own needs while nudging the barriers that no longer serve.
 We regularly contemplate and learn, further cultivating our doula hearts.